UBC-STAT/stat-406/syllabus.md

   your mask on between sips.** Please note that there are some people who cannot wear a mask.
 These individuals are equally welcome in our class.

+: Students who need to request an exemption to the indoor mask mandate must do so based on one of the grounds for exemption detailed in the PHO Order on Face Coverings (COVID-19).
+Such requests must be made through the Center for Accessibility (info.accessibility@ubc.ca).

 Vaccination
 : If you have not yet had a chance to get vaccinated against Covid-19, vaccines are available to you, free, and on campus.
 See